H5-Dooring/dooringx/packages/dooringx-dumi-doc/docs/ChangeLog/index.en.md

 ## 0.1.7
 Modify the preview special condition display and delete the console
 ## 0.1.6
-Adjust the initial zoom, the initial proportion of the canvas, and add the function of righting the canvas.
+Adjust the initial scale, the initial scale of the canvas, and add the function of aligning the canvas.
 ## 0.1.5
 Delete the button not made and add the fixed configuration
 ## 0.1.4